Last updated:24 October 2023

 - heating and cooking (as a replacement for natural gas).

 - industry (as an alternative chemical feedstock for industries such as aluminium, cement and green steel).

 - energy storage (e.g. by converting intermittent renewable energy into hydrogen).

 The key benefit of using hydrogen is that it is a clean fuel, emitting only water vapour and heat when combusted.
 Replacing current fossil fuel use with hydrogen could substantially reduce CO2 emissions to the atmosphere.

-With large potential for renewable energy, large fossil fuel resources, and geological CO2 storage, Australia is well placed to become a major producer of hydrogen for domestic use and as an export industry.
+With large potential for renewable energy, non-renewable energy commodity resources, and geological CO2 storage, Australia is well placed to become a major producer of hydrogen for domestic use and as an export industry.

-Hydrogen; national hydrogen strategy; hydrogen storage; salt caverns; geological storage; carbon capture, utilisation and storage; CCS; CCUS; coal; oil; gas; green hydrogen; blue hydrogen; EFTF; HEFT; AusH2.
+Hydrogen; national hydrogen strategy; hydrogen storage; salt caverns; geological storage; carbon capture, utilisation and storage; CCS; CCUS; coal; oil; gas; renewables; solar; wind; EFTF; HEFT; AusH2.